MarkDaoust/mvn/README.md

 ### WARNING:

 1. I was learning all of this as I did it, I may have made some mistakes.
-    If it doesn't have automated tests, it doesn't work.
+2. Often I was more interested in whether *I could* than whether *I should*.

-2. Second system effect: what's here currently is the "first-system".
+3. If it doesn't have automated tests, it probably doesn't work.

 ## Target API